Propose a Class

 • Teens age 17 and up may take adult classes.
 Younger teens are often allowed into adult classes, pending permission from parents and instructors.

 • Children are most often grouped by age: 6–8, 9–12, 11–14 and 13–17.
-Our teen market is still small and so those classes are less assured of filling and running.

 • Adult classes may be geared to any level of experience and skill.